nikerla/vc-content/pages/businessfeatures/b2b-ecommerce.md

 			<p class="text">In order to support multiple business processes e-Commerce platforms need to allow for the creation of secure organizational structures.
 Support of isolated entities allows B2B e-Commerce solutions to extend to business processes outside a given organization by combining partners, suppliers and vendors.
 Products and services can now be provided more efficiently through vendor/dealer and franchise networks.</p>
 			<img alt="Best B2B ecommerce platform" src="https://virtocommerce.com/admin/assets/site/features/b2b/organizations.png">
 			<p class="text">
-				<a href="/our-offers/enterprise-edition">Virto Commerce</a> is the best B2B ecommerce platform with a broad variety of B2B-specific features including B2B-business critical:
+				<a href="/our-offers/enterprise-edition">Virto Commerce</a> is the best <a href="/glossary/what-is-b2b">B2B ecommerce</a> platform with a broad variety of B2B-specific features including B2B-business critical:
 			</p>
 			<ul class="text">
 				<li>Flexible catalog taxonomy with virtual and master catalogs</li>